ietf-wg-cellar/matroska-specification/notes.md

 | 4-803        | <frame> | Single frame data       |
 Table: No Lacing{#blockNoLacing}

-When a Block contains a single frame, it **MUST** use this No lacing mode.
+When a Block contains a single frame, it **MUST** use this "no lacing" mode.

 ### Xiph Lacing